dakshgopani/OneNote---notes-app/README.md

-# OneNote---notes-app
+# OneNote – Notes Management Web App
-So , I have made OneNote - a notes app by using Bootstrap , PHP , MySQL , DataTables.
+OneNote is a responsive notes management application built using Bootstrap for UI, PHP for backend logic, MySQL for database management, and DataTables for enhanced table features such as searching, sorting, and pagination.

-It is basically a CRUD app.
+The app implements complete CRUD functionality, enabling users to create, view, edit, and delete notes seamlessly.